surniaulula/wpsso/readme.txt

 		* Schema Article AMP 4x3 (Google)
 		* Schema Article AMP 16x9 (Google)
 	* Added a new "Notification System" option to the Essential and Advanced settings page.
+	* Removed the "Meta Property Container" option and features (the WPSSO JSON add-on is recommended instead).
 * **Bugfixes**
 	* None.
 * **Developer Notes**
 	* Added a new 'image' input type in the SucomForm::get_mixed_multi() method for WPSSO JSON v2.9.0.
+	* Removed support for `<noscript></noscript>` containers for Schema markup (the WPSSO JSON add-on is recommended instead).
+	* Removed the lib/noscript.php library file.
+	* Removed the lib/schema-cache.php library file (Deprecated).

 **Version 6.2.0 (2019/09/07)**